mithlesh-27/Clipboard_Monitor/Readme.md

 # Clipboard Access Restriction Software

 ## Objective
-This software restricts users from copying and pasting files or folders from a specified "root" directory (`C:\Windows` by default) to any location outside this folder, including external drives or cloud locations.
+This software restricts users from copying and pasting files or folders from a specified "root" directory (`C:\Windows` by default) to any location outside this folder, but canpaste any folder or file from non root folder.

 ---